dataplat/dbatools/.aider/prompts/template.md

    Make these changes directly in the code.
 If you encounter any SQL Server-specific testing scenarios that require special handling, implement the necessary adjustments while maintaining the integrity of the tests.

+8.5 Adjust parameter check syntax:
+   - Look at the example below for the new syntax for parameter checks.

 9. EXAMPLE PESTER V5 TEST SCRIPT:

 ```powershell